furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

 =======================================================================
 * Ubuntu 18.04 LTS (Debian buster) or higher version
 * :ref:`FuriosaAI SDK Required Packages <RequiredPackages>`
-* Python 3.7 or higher version (please refer to :any:`SetupPython` for setting Python environment)
+* Python 3.7 or higher version (please refer to :any:`SetupPython` for setting up Python environment)
 * pip latest version

 In order to use Python SDK, kernel driver, firmware, and runtime library must be installed (refer to :ref:`FuriosaAI SDK Required Packages <RequiredPackages>` for installation)

 .. _SetupPython:

-Setting Python Environment
+Setting up Python Environment
 ================================================================

 Python SDK requires Python 3.7 or higher version.
 This section introduces how to set up Python environment.